pbatard/uefi-md5sum/README.md

 are being hashed (such as large squashfs or install.wim images).

-It should be noted however that, currently, uefi-md5sum supports only the provision of an `md5sum_totalbytes` value in **lowercase** hexadecimal (no uppercase hex, no decimal).
-On the other hand, there is no restriction to where, in `md5sum.txt`, `md5sum_totalbytes` needs to be specified (i.e. it does not necessarily mean to appear at the beginning of the file).
+It should be noted however that, currently, uefi-md5sum supports only the provision of an `md5sum_totalbytes` value in hexadecimal (no decimal values).
+On the other hand, there is no restriction to where, in `md5sum.txt`, `md5sum_totalbytes` needs to be specified (i.e. it does not necessarily need to appear at the beginning of the file).

 ## Prerequisites